ryandrewjohnson/angular-editme/README.md

   vm.isInvalid = false;

   /**
-   * The value arg will be the valid value from the input */ vm.onChange = (value) => {
+   * The value arg will be the current valid value from the input.
+   * (same as vm.email in this case)
+   */
+  vm.onChange = (value) => {
     vm.isInvalid = false;